Aggregate Transformation in SSIS Advanced Mode

 Aggregate Transformation in SSIS Advanced Mode 5

-From the above screenshot, you can observe that we were assigning Aggregation name as COUNTRY NAME and Group by as EnglishCountryRegionName.
+From the above screenshot, you can observe that we were assigning the Aggregation name as COUNTRY NAME and Group by as EnglishCountryRegionName.

 Aggregate Transformation in SSIS Advanced Mode 6